enix/topomatik/README.md

   interface: auto
 ```

-### Annotation Templates
+### Label Templates

-The `annotationTemplates` section defines which Kubernetes annotations Topomatik will manage.
-Each value is a Go template that will be rendered to determine the annotation value.
+The `labelsTemplates` section defines which Kubernetes labels Topomatik will manage.
+Each value is a Go template that will be rendered to determine the label value.

 The [Sprig library](http://masterminds.github.io/sprig/) is available for advanced template operations, giving you access to string manipulation, regular expressions, and more.